 But fleet-footed Achilles glared at him in answer: ‘Don’t speak of my parents, dog.
 I wish the fury and the pain in me could drive me to carve and eat you raw for what you did, as surely as this is true: no living man will keep the dogs from gnawing at your skull, not if men weighed out twenty, thirty times your worth in ransom, and promised even more, not though Dardanian Priam bid them give your weight in gold, not even then will your royal mother lay you on a bier to grieve for you, the son she bore, rather shall dogs, and carrion birds, devour you utterly.’

 Achilles’ reply is shockingly brutal and unyielding.
-The desire to eat Hector raw is an inhuman wish.
-Rage fills Achilles with an animalistic violence.
-Likewise, burial rights were hugely important to the Greeks, and to be denied them is paramount to sacrilege.
-It is the ultimate dishonour, a disgrace against the gods themselves.
+The desire to eat Hector raw is that of a savage.
+In addition, burial rights were sacred to the Greeks and to deny them is tantamount to sacrilege.

-Despite the odd intimacy of the scene, in which the final words of the dying man create a terrible bond between the slain and his slayer, both heroes are being watched by many audiences: the Greeks held back by Achilles, the Trojans watching anxiously from the city walls, the gods from above like spectators at the games, and of course the readers of the poem and the poet himself.
-Hector’s death is not a private matter, it seals the fate of many men.
-The whole world is watches as he falls to the ground and begs for a final act of mercy.
-They are both actors on a stage going through the final motions of a piece written long ago by fate.
-Mortals are helpless to control their destiny, and even Achilles is fated to die soon at Troy.
+Despite the intimacy of the scene, in which the final words of the dying man create a terrible bond between the slain and his slayer, both heroes are being watched by many audiences: the Greeks held back by Achilles, the Trojans watching anxiously from the city walls, the gods from above like spectators at the games, and of course the readers of the poem and the poet himself.
+Hector’s death is not a private matter; his death seals the fate of many men, and so the whole world watches as he falls to the ground and begs for a final act of mercy.

-Achilles then fulfils his refusal of Hector’s last words.
-He drills holes in Hector’s heels and binds him to the chariot.
-He then drives around the walls of the city in triumph, dragging Hector behind him for all of Troy to see.
-It is a dreadful image, and Homer strongly emphasises the contrast between what Hector was in life, and what he is now in death.
+Achilles fulfils his refusal of Hector’s last request.
+He drills holes in the heels of Hector’s body and binds him to the chariot.
+He then drives around the walls of the city in triumph, dragging the corpse behind him for all of Troy to see.
+It is a dreadful image, and Homer emphasises the contrast between what Hector was in life, and what he is now in death.

 Dragged behind, Hector’s corpse raised a cloud of dust, while his outspread hair flowed, black, on either side.
 That head, once so fine, trailed in the dirt, now Zeus allowed his enemies to mutilate his corpse on his own native soil.

 Meanwhile, in Troy the grief is absolute and unrestrained.
 First we see Hector’s aged mother and father weeping for their son.
 In a striking image, their grief is said to be no less than if the city were in flames.
-Hector’s death and the fall of Troy are made one and the same.
-Hector has failed as protector of Troy and at his death we are given a vision of what is to come.
+Hector’s death and the fall of Troy are one and the same: he has failed as protector of Troy and at his death we see what is to come.

 Seeing her son’s hair fouled with dust, Hecabe, his mother, gave a great cry, plucked the gleaming veil from her head and tore her hair.
 His father Priam groaned in anguish, and a wave of grief spread round them through the city, no less than if all of lofty Ilium were on fire.

 However it is Andromache’s reaction that is the most pitiful.
-Her reaction is delayed and so highlighted.
-She is pictured at home, oblivious to what has happened.
-With a tragic irony she anticipates her husband’s return.
-The preparation of the hot bath is doubly ironic because not only will Hector never enjoy his homecoming bath, Andromache will not even be able to wash her husbands body, the duty of a wife, for it is kept by Achilles.
+She is pictured at home, oblivious to what has happened and tragically anticipating her husband’s return.
+The preparation of the hot bath is doubly ironic because not only will Hector never enjoy his homecoming bath, Andromache will not even be able to wash her husband’s body, the duty of a wife, while it is dishonoured by Achilles.